 MMA Health Services realizes that students may encounter situations which could impede their academic, personal and social development and success.
 Counseling services are designed to help students address these concerns, increase their self-awareness and empower them to manage challenging areas in their lives.
-To schedule a confidential appointment please email kshineobrien@maritime.edu or call ext 1480.
+To schedule a confidential appointment please call Health Services.